 Still, parent-community ties are just one factor that the study cites, so it would be oversimplifying to simply hold it up as proof that parental engagement with local schools is a worthwhile and effective means of improving those schools.

-Phil Troutman certainly wouldn’t — he considers his own contributions to be pretty modest and can point to the other 4 CCSR factors being fairly well established at Graham Road.
-While that may be a fair assessment, it raises the question, What happens when those other factors are not nearly as present, and the parent’s contributions are a little more … vigorous?
+Phillip Troutman certainly wouldn’t — he considers his own contributions to be pretty modest and can point to the other four CCSR factors being fairly well-established at Graham Road.
+While that may be a fair assessment, it raises the question: What happens when those other factors are not nearly as present, and the parents’ contributions are a little more … vigorous?

-Annenberg’s Henderson cautions that collaboration between parents and school is not a panacea.
-The other 4 factors identified in the CCSR study — strong leadership, professional capacity, student-centered learning climate, and instructional guidance — need to be interwoven.
-That’s important, says Henderson, but even more important is an understanding on the part of the administration and teachers that parental engagement is a 2-way street.
+Annenberg’s Henderson cautions that collaboration between parents and schools is not a panacea.
+The other four factors identified in the CCSR study — strong leadership, professional capacity, student-centered learning climate, and instructional guidance — need to be interwoven.
+That’s important, says Henderson, but even more important is an understanding on the part of the administration and teachers that parental engagement is a two-way street.
 “I’ve never seen a school make big improvements without actively working toward making parents their partners in educating the kids,” she says.

 That’s not a minor point.
-Improving any one of the CCSR’s 5 factors can tax an under-resourced school, and effective community outreach can be resource intensive and challenging.
+Improving any one of the CCSR’s five factors can tax an under-resourced school, and effective community outreach can be resource-intensive and challenging.
 So what happens when a parent tries to engage and winds up rebuffed?